-There are technically no residents in Jean but residents of Primm and nearby Sandy Valley may have "Jean" listed as the city in their mailing address as a result.
+There are technically no residents in Jean but residents of Primm and nearby Sandy Valley may have "Jean" listed as the city in their mailing address as a result of the post office.
 Las Vegas Boulevard ends about a mile south of Jean and can be taken as an alternate route to Las Vegas, in addition to Interstate 15, which has exits for Jean in both directions.

 The first casino that opened in Jean was the Pop's Oasis Casino.
 It closed in 1988.
 Today, the Gold Strike Hotel and Gambling Hall ("Gold Strike"), which opened in 1990, is the lone casino in Jean.
 The Gold Strike is owned by MGM Mirage and has 811 rooms with several restaurants.
 It is an affordable option for travelers as rooms on most nights start at $29.